apache/mxnet/docs/tutorials/gluon/gluon_from_experiment_to_deployment.md

 Let's say you need to build a service that provides flower species recognition.
 A common use case is, you don't have enough data to train a good model.
 In such cases we use a technique called Transfer Learning.
 In Transfer Learning we make use of a pre-trained model that solves a related task but is trained on a very large standard dataset such as ImageNet from a different domain, we utilize the knowledge in this pre-trained model to perform a new task at hand.

-Gluon provides State of the Art models for many of the standard tasks such as Classifcation, Object Detection, Segmentation, etc. In this tutorial we will use the pre-trained model [ResNet50 V2](https://arxiv.org/abs/1603.05027) trained on ImageNet dataset, this model achieves 77.11% top-1 accuracy on ImageNet, we seek to transfer as much knowledge as possible for our task of recognizing different species of Flowers.
+Gluon provides State of the Art models for many of the standard tasks such as Classification, Object Detection, Segmentation, etc. In this tutorial we will use the pre-trained model [ResNet50 V2](https://arxiv.org/abs/1603.05027) trained on ImageNet dataset, this model achieves 77.11% top-1 accuracy on ImageNet, we seek to transfer as much knowledge as possible for our task of recognizing different species of Flowers.

-In this tutorial we will show you the steps to load pre-trained model from Gluon, tweak the model according to your neeed, fine-tune the model on your small dataset, and finally deploy the trained model to integrate with your service.
+In this tutorial we will show you the steps to load pre-trained model from Gluon, tweak the model according to your need, fine-tune the model on your small dataset, and finally deploy the trained model to integrate with your service.